-Domestic service employees, other than trained personnel such as nurses, who provide companionship services for those who are unable to care for themselves because of age or infirmity, are exempt from the FLSA’s overtime and minimum wage requirements.
 In the home care context, there are many situations where joint employment may exist.
 For example, where a parent or guardian hires a home health care service provider to provide a home health aide to care for a disabled adult child, the parent/guardian and the service provider would likely be considered to be joint employers.

-In 2013, the Department of Labor (DOL) issued a Final Rule affecting the domestic/companionship services exemption.
-Among other changes, the Final Rule modified the “third party employment” regulation to prohibit third-party employers of domestic services employees from claiming the companionship services exemption.
-While the Final Rule does not change the rules or guidance regarding what constitutes joint employment, it significantly affects third-party joint employers of domestic services workers.
-While an individual, family or household employing a domestic services worker can still claim the companionship exemption (providing the conditions for the exemption are otherwise satisfied), a third-party employer, even one in a joint employment relationship with the individual/family/household of the person receiving services, may not claim the exemption.
+Domestic service employees, other than trained personnel such as nurses, who provide companionship services for those who are unable to care for themselves because of age or infirmity may be exempt from the FLSA's overtime and minimum wage requirements.
+While an individual, family or household employing a domestic services worker can claim the companionship exemption (providing the conditions for the exemption are otherwise satisfied), a third-party employer/agency, even one in a joint employment relationship with the individual/family/household of the person receiving services, may not claim the exemption.

 Generally, franchisors and franchisees are not considered joint employers for purposes of FLSA liability – rather, the franchisee is considered to be the employer.
 However, the existence of a franchise agreement does not preclude the possibility that a court could find that a franchisor is a joint employer for purposes of FLSA liability based on the facts and circumstances of the relationship.
 Recently, courts have been increasingly willing to look beyond franchise agreements to determine whether a franchisor is a joint employer for purposes of FLSA liability.
+However, the DOL's new final rule provides additional guidance and clarity for fanchisees and franchisors.

-As a result, cases alleging joint employer liability for franchisors are likely to increase, and franchisors should work with counsel to evaluate their role in the franchised business and their relationships with franchised employees in order to minimize exposure to joint employer claims from franchised employees.
+Franchisors should work with counsel to evaluate their role in the franchised business and their relationships with franchised employees in order to minimize exposure to joint employer claims from franchised employees.